DorianFournier/Connected_Coffee_Maker/README.md

 _DESCRIPTION_ :

 To control my coffee maker, I had to create a web server.
-It has been stored into an ESP32, with it, it's possible to control the power and the size of the coffee machine. <br><br>
+It has been stored into an ESP32, with it, it's possible to control the power state of the machine and choose the size of the coffee. <br><br>
 I also added a water sensor to have the water level into the water tank.

 _ESP32_ :